 The Chief Executive reports to the Authority on the development and performance of the Authority overall.
-The Annual Report 2017/18, detailing the Authority's activities and achievements over this period is currently being drafted and will be considered at the Annual Authority meeting on 12 July 2018.
+The Annual Report 2018/19, detailing the Authority's activities and achievements over this period is currently being drafted and will be considered at the Annual Authority meeting on 11 July 2019.
 In November 2012, the Authority participated in its most recent independent, peer-assessed, quadrennial 'National Park Authority Performance Assessment'.
 A copy of their final report, including recommendations, is available on the Authority's website.

-The Authority has adopted and maintained a complaints process to enable complaints about the Authority's activities to be considered and responded to.
+The Authority has adopted and maintains a complaints process to enable complaints about the Authority's activities to be considered and responded to.
 Information on how to use the complaints process is available on the Authority's website.
 Information on complaints received is considered by the Authority's officers and lessons for service improvement are identified wherever practicable.
-The Authority also deals with a number of requests for information under the Freedom of Information Act 2000 and the Environmental Information Regulations 2004, as well as Subject Access Requests under the Data Protection Act 1998 (DPA) and is making preparations for the introduction of the General Data Protection Regulation (GDPR) which will replace the DPA when it comes into effect in May 2018.
-A review of the Access to Information Policy will form part of the overall review of the Authority's records management and GDPR compliance which has commenced with an Information Audit by department to ensure that Authority is clear about what data is held, what it is used for, how it is stored and the period of time that it will be retained for.

-In mid-2017 the Authority 'opted-in' to the scheme established by Public Sector Audit Appointments Ltd - a body established by the Local Government Association to secure external auditors for local authorities (including the NPA) for 2018/19-2022/23.
-Through economies of scale, the resulting procurement exercise proved to be cost effective to the Authority and resulted in our existing auditors (Ernst and Young) being successfully reappointed.
+The Authority also deals with a number of requests for information under the Freedom of Information Act 2000 and the Environmental Information Regulations 2004, as well as Subject Access Requests under the Data Protection Act 1998 (DPA).
+Over 2018/19 Officers have been carrying out a complete review of the Authority's records management systems in tandem with a major project to introduce Office 365 (SharePoint).
+This project will also include a review of our Access to Information Policy, data storage and document retention.
+Once completed the review will significantly improve the Authority's compliance with the General Data Protection Regulation (GDPR) and new Data Protection Act.
+These new measures will also streamline requests for information and improve overall efficiency and the effectiveness of security of our records management and IT processes.

-The Authority is subject to a full and independent audit of the financial management arrangements in place for 2017/18.
+The Authority is subject to a full and independent audit of the financial management arrangements in place for 2018/19.
 Audit reports are issued by the External Auditor and Internal Auditor to be considered by the Authority's Resources, Audit and Performance Committee.

 In March 2017 the Resources, Audit and Performance Committee approved an Assurance Framework which specifies the sources of information on which the Authority relies to gain assurance that all key risks are identified and that controls are operating effectively.
-It also approved an Internal Audit Charter which clearly defined the purpose, authority and responsibility of the internal audit activity and an Audit plan for 2017/18.
+It also approved an Internal Audit Charter which clearly defined the purpose, authority and responsibility of the internal audit activity and the Audit plan for 2018/19.